I’m an American living in Asia and teaching English as my full-time job since 2001.

 Since I’m from the middle part of America, I have no regional accent.
 My accent is considered a standard, “neutral” American accent, and many students have told me that my voice is very easy for them to understand.

-If you imitate my English, you will be learning a standard, American, middle-class, educated, easily understood accent.
+If you copy my English, you will be speaking a standard, American, middle-class, educated, easily understood accent.

 Why did you move to Vietnam?
 Ever since I was a small child, I wanted to live abroad.
 In 1992 I took a trip to Thailand and fell in love with Asia.
 In 1996 I took a trip to Vietnam and then I knew that Vietnam was where I wanted to go to fulfill my dream of living abroad.
 I returned to Vietnam a few more times as a tourist and then in 2001 I made the move to live here permanently.
 I love living in Asia!